The Authorship Dilemma: Alphabetical or Contribution?: Indivisible Budgets

-We study the losses of the players due to the fixed contribution vector.
-For each player, the loss is given by the (normalized) difference between the actual contribution and the perceived contribution.
+For each agent, the \emph{free riding index} is the (normalized) difference between the perceived contribution and the actual contribution.
 Recall that $w(P)$ denotes the weight of project $P$.
-Given a contribution scheme $\phi$, the \emph{loss due to unfairness} of player $i$ in a coalition structure $CS$ where he solves project $P$ is:
+Given a contribution scheme $\phi$, the \emph{free riding index} of agent $i$ in a coalition structure $CS$ where he solves project $P$ is:

-Note that the loss due to unfairness parallels the price of anarchy (Nisan \emph{et al}, \cite{AGT_book}).

-We explore the degree of unfairness permitted by both the alphabetical and contribution-based orderings.
-We begin by considering identical players.
-Since they contribute equally to a project, alphabetical author ordering corresponds to the unique fair contribution vector for their project, while all contribution-based ordering schemes result in some degree of unfairness.
+We begin by considering identical agents.
+Since they contribute equally to a project, alphabetical author ordering corresponds to the unique fair contribution vector for their project.
+In particular, larger values of $\phi$ result in more free riding for first authors.

-\begin{theorem} Consider an academic game with identical players and indivisible budgets.
-Then alphabetical ordering is the (unique) fair contribution vector.
-When $\phi > 1 - \frac{1}{2^r}$, the loss due to unfairness is $2\phi-1$ for at least $\frac{n}{2}-1$ of the players, under every pairwise stable coalition structure. \end{theorem}
+\begin{theorem} Consider an academic game with identical agents and indivisible budgets.
+Then alphabetical ordering is the unique fair contribution vector, while when the credit to the first author, $\phi$, is greater than $\frac{2^d - 1}{2^d}$, then every pairwise stable coalition structure has a free riding index of $\phi-1/2$ for at least $n/2-1$ of the agents. \end{theorem}